Today, I have the pleasure of interviewing Sheila Currie, author of The Banshee of Castle Muirn.

 I’m preparing to teach Ancient Celts in April and Medieval Castles in July 2020.
 The courses are sponsored by Hearts through History Romance Writers.

 Thank you, Sheila, for sharing your time with us.
-I look forward to your future novels.
+I look forward to reading and posting about The Banshee of Ben Caledon.
+Thank you, also, for sharing a sneak peek, which follows.

 Scottish Highlands September 1638